decentralised-dataexchange/dexa-smartcontracts/README.md

 This repository hosts the source code for DEXA smartcontracts and is part of the deliverables for Provenance services with smart data agreement ([PS-SDA](https://ontochain.ngi.eu/content/ps-sda)) project that has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 957338.

+## Release Status

+Not released, work in progress.

 ## Contract Deployments